Player-power is perhaps at an all-time high, with contracts in modern football being worryingly disrespected.

-The Algerian winger played a crucial role in Leicester’s shock Premier League title triumph in 2016, however, two years later Mahrez wanted out.
+The Algerian winger played a crucial role in Leicester’s shock Premier League title triumph in 2016, but just two years later Mahrez wanted out.

 Following the Foxes’ rejection of a January deadline day bid from Manchester City for his services, Mahrez went AWOL, going on a two-week strike and being fined £240,000 by the club.

-Mahrez eventually returned following his two-week absence, playing a crucial role in Leicester’s end to the season.
+Mahrez eventually returned following his two-week absence, playing an integral role in Leicester’s end to the season.

-City returned in the summer and eventually signed the Leicester star for a then club-record £60m, Mahrez finally securing his move to the Premier League champions.
+City returned in the summer and eventually signed the Leicester star for a then club-record £60m, as Mahrez finally secured his move to the reigning Premier League champions.

 Tevez famously refused to come on as a substitute during Manchester City’s Champions League clash with Bayern Munich in 2011, sparking a furious response from manager Roberto Mancini.

-It was the first public display of unrest between the pair, with Tevez going on strike following the fall-out from the incident in his native Argentina.
+It was the first public display of unrest between the pair, with Tevez going on strike in his native Argentina following the fall-out from the incident.

 Tevez’s unscheduled mid-season break to Buenos Aires is believed to have cost the forward over £9m in wages, with City fining the star who seemed perfectly happy enjoying his leisure time in his homeland.

-Remarkably, Tevez returned to City after a move to Serie A fell through and played a crucial role in the club’s end to the season and remained a City player until a move to Juventus in 2013.
+Despite his career with the club appearing all but over, Tevez remarkably returned to City after a move to Serie A fell through and played a crucial role in the club’s end to the season, remaining a City player until a move to Juventus in 2013.

-A player who divides opinion and remains one of the true sh*t-houses in the modern game, Diego Costa had enjoyed a successful spell at Chelsea before manager Antonio Conte decided he was surplus to requirements.
+A player who has long divided opinion and remains one of the true sh*t-houses in the modern game, Diego Costa had enjoyed a successful spell at Chelsea before manager Antonio Conte decided he was surplus to requirements.

-An infamous text from Conte, informing Costa he had no future at the club, sparked the strike with Costa remaining in Brazil as pre-season began in 2017.
+An infamous text from Conte, informing Costa he had no future at the club, sparked a period on strike with Costa remaining in Brazil as pre-season began in 2017.

-Having played a crucial role in two title triumphs Costa was rightly upset and accused Chelsea of ‘treating him like a criminal’, the forward eventually securing a return to former club Atletico Madrid.
+Having scored 52 league goals in just 89 appearance and played a crucial role in two title triumphs, Costa was rightly upset after being ostracised and accused Chelsea of ‘treating him like a criminal’, the forward eventually securing a return to former club Atletico Madrid in the winter window.

-Anyone who has been present during any of Raheem Sterling’s subsequent returns to Anfield will be in no doubt over the Liverpool fan’s views on the England winger, with an intense chorus of jeers having greeted his every touch.
+Anyone who has been present during any of Raheem Sterling’s subsequent returns to Anfield will be in no doubt over the Liverpool fans’ views on the England winger, an intense chorus of jeers having greeted his every touch.